 A word of caution – don’t fall in love with one credit card!
-I have a shiny metal card that I like the feel of and that draws comments occasionally when I use it.
-But I’m careful to spread my purchases over several, less glorious cards to keep my individual card utilization factor low.
-I suggest you try to not charge above 25% of your credit line.
-Super scorers keep utilization in the single digits.
+Instead, spread your purchases over several cards to keep your individual card utilization factor low.
+And try to not charge above 25% of your credit line – super scorers keep utilization in the single digits.

 Consider a passbook loan

 You could also take out a passbook savings loan, especially if you are light in the credit mix department.
 While this only accounts for 10% of your overall score, it helps creditors to see that you can handle both fixed and variable payments.
 People with thinner files can certainly benefit from this practice.